aybora/wbdetr/README.md

 Additionnally, we provide a Detectron2 wrapper in the d2/ folder.
 See the readme there for more information.

-For details see [End-to-End Object Detection with Transformers](https://ai.facebook.com/research/publications/end-to-end-object-detection-with-transformers) by Nicolas Carion, Francisco Massa, Gabriel Synnaeve, Nicolas Usunier, Alexander Kirillov, and Sergey Zagoruyko.
+For details see [Transformer-Based Detector without Backbone](https://openaccess.thecvf.com/content/ICCV2021/papers/Liu_WB-DETR_Transformer-Based_Detector_Without_Backbone_ICCV_2021_paper.pdf) by Fanfan Liu, Haoran Wei, Wenzhe Zhao, Guozhen Li, Jingquan Peng, Zihao Li.

 # Model Zoo
+**ADD TABLE OF EXPERIMENTS AND RESULTS**
-We provide baseline DETR and DETR-DC5 models, and plan to include more in future.
+We provide baseline WB-DETR models.
 AP is computed on COCO 2017 val5k, and inference time is over the first 100 val5k COCO images, with torchscript transformer.